Unemployment and Disability Insurance Taxes (FUTA/SUTA/SDI): California

 - California law defines wages for state unemployment insurance (SUI) purposes as all compensation paid for an employee's personal services, whether paid by check or cash, or the reasonable cash value of noncash payments such as meals and lodging.
 The method of payment, whether by private agreement, consent or mandate, does not change the taxability of wages paid to employees.
 Wages are withheld for SUI up to the annual taxable wage base.
 See SUI Taxable Wages; Taxable Wage Base.

 - The SUI tax rates are based on one of seven tax rate schedules established by law.
 Each employer's SUI rate is calculated annually based on the individual employer's previous experience as reflected by SUI contributions, taxable wages, benefit charges, and prorated charges and credits to their reserve account.
 This method of determining contribution rates is called experience rating.
+California employers must also pay the quarterly Employment Training Tax at a percentage of employees' UI taxable wages to fund the training of workers in targeted industries.
 See Contribution Rates; Experience Rating Method.

 - California was one of the first states to enact legislation as a result of the federal SUTA Dumping Prevention Act.
 The California law requires employers that are caught illegally lowering their UI rates to pay at the highest rate provided by law plus an additional 2%.
 It also provides for a substantial penalty.
 See SUTA Dumping.